PLabarbarie/RDDRS/README.md

 ## Citation

 If you use this repo, please cite us.

+@article{labarbarie2022riemannian,
+  title={Riemannian data-dependent randomized smoothing for neural networks certification}, author={Labarbarie, Pol and Hajri, Hatem and Arnaudon, Marc}, journal={arXiv preprint arXiv:2206.10235}, year={2022}
+}